1040-1080 Barclay St rezoning application

 Is there any commitment from the developers for community/arts spaces?
 Two huge towers should support more that apartments and retail.
 Community is based on social space, arts, gardens......

-jbond asked almost 2 years ago
+jbond asked about 2 years ago

 There is no requirement for community/arts spaces in this area of the Plan.
 The site has been identified for affordable housing and the applicant is providing social housing and a childcare facility to be owned by the City as the public benefit.